Menu

 UPSC ESE stands for Union Public Service Commission Engineering Services Examination.
 It is a competitive examination conducted annually by UPSC to recruit engineers in four domains, namely Civil, Mechanical, Electrical, Electronics & Telecommunications for technical managerial posts.

-The UPSC ESE includes four engineering services: Civil Engineering, Mechanical Engineering, Electrical Engineering, and Electronics & Telecommunication Engineering.
+The UPSC ESE includes four engineering disciplines: Civil Engineering, Mechanical Engineering, Electrical Engineering, and Electronics & Telecommunication Engineering.

 To be eligible for UPSC ESE, candidates must have an engineering degree from a recognized university or institution.
 The specific eligibility criteria can vary from year to year, so it's essential to refer to the official UPSC notification for the most accurate information.